bakame-php/http-structured-fields/README.md

 echo $value;                //;b=?0;a=bar;c=@1671800423
 ```

-If the preference is to use the builder pattern, the same result can be achieved with the following steps.
+If the preference is to use the builder pattern, the same result can be achieved with the
+following steps:

-First create a `Parameters` or a `Dictionary` instance using the `new` named constructor which
+- First create a `Parameters` or a `Dictionary` instance using the `new` named constructor which
 returns a new instance with no members.
-And then, use any of the following modifying methods
-to populate it.
+- And then, use any of the following modifying methods to populate it.

 ```php
 $map->add(string $key, $value): static;